Quafadas/dairect-democracy/README.md

 Currently, I have the entire zoo of JSON libraries in scala. ujson, circe, jsoniter.
 I'm not 100% sure what do about that, but I don't think it's a great place to be.
 Feedback welcomed.

+There's a model of openAIs API now in this repo.
+However, there's then a question over strongly typed or stringly typed function definitions.
+I guess we may as well go all in on smithy, and make this strongly typed ?
+Gets rid of the JSON zoo too.
+Should also massively improve testability.